atillatan/blog/_articles/Apache-Kafka-Tutorial.md

 ![topic]({{site.img}}/apache-kafka-tutorial/2021-02-10 18.23.30.png)
 only one consumer have partition at the same time.
 - There is no way we can read a massage more then once
-- If you want to read messages more then once, you have to create another consumer group.
+- If you want to read messages more then once, you can create another consumer group.
 But in this case every consumer groups read same data.
 Each group will have a different offset.
+- If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumers.
 - According concept we can create consumer per partition. if we have 4 partition, best practice is create 4 consumer.
 Create a group: by adding KafkaConsumer properties "group.id" parameter. all other things (Group coordinator etc.) provided by API.